nishajagan/nishajagan.github.io/chinookdb.md

-19. Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.
+**19. Provide a query that shows the Invoice Total, Customer name, Country and Sale Agent name for all invoices and customers.**
 ```sql
 SELECT e.firstname AS 'employee first',
        e.lastname  AS 'employee last',